SysKitTeam/docs-point/docs/governance-and-automation/automated-workflows/orphaned-resources-admin.md

 When resolving the Orphaned Workspaces task by selecting the Automatically Assign New Owners option, Syskit Point tries to find the most appropriate owner by **using the following logic**:

-* **Check for disabled or deleted owners**
+* **Check for blocked or deleted owners**
-  * If the workspace had disabled or deleted owners, Point assigns ownership to the manager of one of those users.
+  * If the workspace had blocked or deleted owners, Point assigns ownership to the manager of one of those users.
     * The selected manager has to be an active user and is chosen based on the most recent sign-in.
-  * If no disabled or deleted owners are found, Point checks audit logs for users who were removed as owners within the last 7 days.
+  * If no blocked or deleted owners are found, Point checks audit logs for users who were removed as owners within the last 7 days.
-    * If such users exists, ownership is assigned to the manager of one of those users while using the same criteria as mentioned above.
+    * If such users exist, ownership is assigned to the manager of one of those users while using the same criteria as mentioned above.

-* **Fallback to tasks**
+* **Fallback**
-  * If no suitable owner can be found during the above steps, resolution tasks are assigned to the configured resolvers and an e-mail is sent to them.
+  * If no suitable owner can be found during the above steps, tasks are reassigned to the defined resolvers, and an e-mail is sent to them.
-  * If an owner is found, but assignment fails, tasks are assigned to Syskit Point Admins, without sending an e-mail notification.
+  * If an owner is found, but the assignment fails, tasks are assigned to Syskit Point Admins without sending an e-mail notification.